• Skip to primary navigation

 • Soften the butter to a whipping consistency.
 If room temperature butter is not soft enough, pop in the microwave for 15-second bursts until soft but not melted.
 Beat the butter, caster sugar, icing sugar together using a stand mixer, electric handheld mixer or whisk until the butter is light, fluffy and aerated.

-180 grams butter, 50 grams icing sugar, 100 grams caster sugar
+180 grams butter, 50 grams icing sugar, 100 grams white granulated sugar

 • Add in the flour and salt, mixing with a spatula or wooden spoon until a soft pliable dough forms.
 Press this dough into the bottom of the prepared tin.
 Use the back of a cup measurer or offset spatula to really press the dough into the pan.
 Prick the dough with a fork throughout and bake for 15 minutes until the biscuit base is a nice light golden brown.

-250 grams plain or standard grade or all-purpose flour, ½ teaspoon salt
+250 grams plain flour, ½ teaspoon table salt

 • Allow the biscuit base to cool in the tin while you make the caramel filling.